RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

         trigger_something();
     }

-    /* As stated before, the application crashes if `set_threashold` is called when is_enabled is false.
+    /* As stated before, the application crashes if `set_threshold` is called when is_enabled is false.
     We protect it here */
     if(is_enabled) {
-        /* We can safely set the theshold without crashing the app */ set_threshold(threshold);
+        /* We can safely set the threshold without crashing the app */ set_threshold(threshold);
     }
 }